twentysevns/wlan0mon/README.md

 ***Note!!!***

 *Run as root* ```sudo su```

-*If you run this scripts, and you try to use wifi!
+*If you run this scripts and you try to use wifi!
 Will can't be work!
 Because your internal driver **"wlan0"** run as monitor, so if you want to enable again and back to normal